Living in Auckland, New Zealand’s most cosmopolitan city, means striking a perfect balance of excitement and ease.

 This melting pot formula gives Auckland incredible character.

-Walking through the city centre, you can walk straight from the colonial era Old Government House to the Waipapa Marae, a traditional Māori community space.
-Not to mention, passing several mouthwatering Korean pancake vendors and a bubble tea shop en route.
+Walking through the city center, you can walk straight from the colonial-era Old Government House to the Waipapa Marae, a traditional Māori community space.
+Not to mention passing several mouthwatering Korean pancake vendors and a bubble tea shop en route.

-International grocers cater to most homesick cravings, from Asian supermarkets to British and South African speciality shops.
-The locations of these stores are often a telltale sign of where a diaspora centres.
+International grocers cater to most homesick cravings, from Asian supermarkets to British and South African specialty shops.
+The locations of these stores are often a telltale sign of where a diaspora centers.

-Travellers in New Zealand will sometimes hear that Auckland is unfriendly.
-If that was true, it would naturally be a concern for new residents.
+Travelers in New Zealand will sometimes hear that Auckland is unfriendly.
+If that were true, it would naturally be a concern for new residents.
 Luckily, it isn’t.

-The thing is that Auckland feels as a very big city to people from most other places in New Zealand.
-Rural kiwis are forthright and they are giving their honest opinion.
+The thing is that Auckland feels like a very big city to people from most other places in New Zealand.
+Rural Kiwis are forthright, and they are giving their honest opinion.
 Just bear in mind that it mostly reflects the experience of moving from a small town to any city.

 Auckland offers a bit more privacy than small-town living, but only if you want it.
 In a city where nearly half the residents remember being new, there is a real enthusiasm for helping people settle in.

 People cheerfully explain anything from getting a library card to the queuing system for a ferry.
 More often than not, they finish with where you might want to buy your next coffee.